Everyday Carry

 In summary:

-- Arc for web browsing
+- Firefox for web browsing

-- kitty for a terminal emulator
+- Ghostty for a terminal emulator

 - neovim for text editing

-- Doppler for playing local media
+- Doppler for playing my local music library

 - Obsidian for notetaking